 The student is not allowed to drop a course s/he is repeating.

-To drop a course a Course Drop Request Form (available for download in the student portal) must be filled out and taken to the Dean of Basic Sciences for approval and signature and sent to the Registrar Services Department for filing.
+To drop a course a Course Drop Request Form must be filled out and taken to the Dean of Basic Sciences for approval and signature and sent to the Registrar Services Department for filing.

-Dropping all courses in the semester in Basic Sciences would require approval of the Leave of Absence.
+Dropping all courses in the semester in Basic Sciences would require an approval of the Leave of Absence.

 Dropping out from a clerkship in Clinical Sciences is not allowed except under extreme circumstances.
 Students in Clinical Sciences are not allowed to drop the course once the course has started.
-For cancellation prior to the start of the clerkship, the Rotation Cancellation Policy applies.
+For cancellation prior to the start of the clerkship the Rotation Cancellation Policy applies.